PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/debug/visualdlen.md

 ```

 ### C++ SDK
-The C++ SDK usage of the above code in the Python SDK is as follows
+The C++ SDK version of the above code in the Python SDK is as follows :
 ```c++
 #include <cstdlib>
 #include <string>